Coosa Board Frequently Asked Questions

 - How is the board installed?
 Rigid bonded at the edges or free floating?

 All of these factors need to be taken into consideration before a decision can be made on thickness.
 Boat builders pay a team of engineers to take all of these complex factors into consideration.
 We therefore recommend leveraging their decision and using the same thickness installed in the same fashion whenever possible.

 If you are set on changing the thickness and installation method, please keep in mind that if you make changes that decrease the structural integrity of your deck you will need to make this up somehow. (i.e. if you choose not to fiberglass both sides of the floor, even though your original plywood was, perhaps you need to add additional braces of a stiffener to your span width).

 How do I install Coosa Board?

-One does not need to change lamination methods to incorporate Coosa Boards into their application.
-One simply can install the board as you would plywood or material being replaced using the same methods and tools.
+Coosa Board can simply be installed as you would plywood or material being replaced using the same methods and tools.